mpetroff/pannellum/doc/json-config-parameters.md

 parameter is set.

-### `fallback` (string)

-If set, the value is used as a URL for a fallback viewer in case Pannellum is not supported by the user's device.
-The user will be given the option to click a link and visit this URL if Pannellum fails to work.

 ### `orientationOnByDefault` (boolean)

 If set to `true`, device orientation control will be used when the panorama is